 The Financial Times publishes tables of commodity prices in the print edition of the newspaper from Monday to Friday each week.
 The ICAEW Library holds a run of the FT on microfilm back to 1975.

-  The tables are also available to download through the FT data archive.
+The tables are also available to download through the FT data archive (requires registration).
 To access the tables from the data archive select 'commodities' from the drop down menu and choose from the two options available:

 The Economist Intelligence Unit offers a subscription service for monthly World Commodity Forecasts which 'provide comprehensive analysis of the fundamentals influencing commodity prices and detailed price forecasts up to two years ahead for 25 commodities.'

 A separate EIU Commodities database is also available through the BVD suite of databases which includes historic data back to 1990 and price forecasts for 3-4 years into the future.

 The World Bank website has a section dedicated to Commodity Price data which includes monthly updates on price movements and forecasts.

 In addition to the monthly publications, the World Bank provides access to the GEM Commodities database, which contains information on monthly prices and indices from 1960 to the present.

 The IMF publishes monthly reports on Primary Commodity Prices.